SnoringCatGames/surfacer/README.md

 -   Level creation using Godot's standard pattern with a [TileMap in the 2D scene editor](https://docs.godotengine.org/en/3.2/tutorials/2d/using_tilemaps.html).
 -   Preparsing the level into a platform graph, and using A* search for efficient path-finding at runtime.
 -   A powerful inspector for analyzing the platform graph, in order to debug and better understand how edges were calculated.

-## Getting set up

-Probably the easiest way to get set up is to copy the [Squirrel Away example app](https://github.com/snoringcatgames/squirrel-away), and then adjust it to fit your needs.

--   Add the [Scaffolder](https://github.com/snoringcatgames/scaffolder/) library to your `addons/` folder.
-    -   This is a framework that provides some general-purpose infrastructure that can be useful for adding a bunch of app boilerplate that you might want for your game.
-    -   Surfacer currently depends on this additional framework.
-    -   See the Scaffolder [README](https://github.com/snoringcatgames/scaffolder/README.md) for details on setting it up.
--   Add the [Surfacer](https://github.com/snoringcatgames/surfacer/) library to your `addons/` folder.
--   Define `Surfacer` as an AutoLoad (in Project Settings).
-    -   It should point to the path `res://addons/surfacer/src/SurfacerConfig.gd`.
-    -   It should be the second AutoLoad in the list, just after `Gs` (for Scaffolder).
--   Configure both the Surfacer and Scaffolder frameworks by calling `SurfacerBootstrap.on_app_ready` at the start of your Main Scene.

 ## Buy why?